HaoweiFan0912/The-2024-U.S.-Presidential-Election-Forecast/README.md

 ## Overview

-This README provides a structured guide to the project's organization, data sources, processing scripts, and modeling results for predicting candidate support in the 2024 U.S. presidential election.
-The directory structure includes simulated, raw, and cleaned data, along with model files, scripts, and supporting documentation.
-Key directories and files are described to facilitate navigation and understanding of the project workflow, from data simulation and preprocessing to model training and evaluation.
-Additionally, the README outlines the usage of large language models (LLMs) in generating code snippets, documentation, and analysis explanations.
+The United States holds a prominent position in the global technological and economic arena, with its political leadership exerting considerable influence on international technology partnerships and economic relationships.
+This project employs multiple linear regression to forecast the 2024 U.S. presidential election results by gathering and analyzing polling data from surveys featuring the same candidates.
+The insights generated aim to help stakeholders anticipate potential changes in U.S. policies.
+The model predicts Kamala Harris will receive 47.6% of the vote compared to Donald Trump's 43.5%.
+This straightforward yet effective regression model operates independently of time-series analysis or external events.

 ## Project Structure